Nightre/Rapid.js/README.md

 It is designed to stay close to your game loop instead of becoming the game engine around it.

 > The documentation and demos are still being written.
-The API reference and website will keep improving as the project grows.

 ## Highlights